OpenWaterFoundation/owf-lib-viz-timeseries/README.md

 Labeling the axes of a time series graph can be challenging.
 The goals of labeling are:

+* clearly label graphs and avoid confusion
+	+ for example label agrees with data value at the label/tick/grid
+	+ for date/time it may in some cases be useful to display labels that span an interval, for examplea month name might be displayed spanning tick/grid for that month, rather than the tick/grid
 * display a reasonable number of labels that are not squished together or are too far apart, at all zoom levels
 * are rounded to reasonable values (e.g., example numbers ending in 0, 00, 000)